Chastleton House: External and internal features

 Also of interest is the impressive Great Chamber.
 Designed for the entertainment of the most important guests and for the playing of music, the design scheme has its roots in Renaissance Italy and is the most impressive in the house.
 The setting out of the panelling shows some inspiration from the classical, as do the painted roundels around the frieze, depicting the twelve prophets of the Old Testament and the twelve Sibyls or Prophetesses of Antiquity.
 Also in the Great Chamber are a set of Jacobite Fiat glasses engraved with the Jacobite emblems of roses, oakleaves, and a compass rose, which betray the family's eighteenth-century sympathies.
 These probably belonged to Henry Jones IV, who was the president of the Gloucestershire Cycle Club, one of the oldest established Jacobite clubs.

-Other items of interest in the house include the Juxon Bible, which is said to have been used by the chaplain, William Juxon, at the execution of Charles I. William Juxon had been Bishop of London and became Archbishop of Canterbury after the Restoration.
+Other items of interest in the house include the Juxon Bible, which is said to have been used by the chaplain, William Juxon, at the execution of Charles I. William Juxon had been bishop of London and became archbishop of Canterbury after the Restoration.
 His family lived locally in Little Compton until they died out in the eighteenth century, when it is thought to have been given to John Jones II because the Jones clan were another family with Jacobite sympathies.

-In 1919 a number of significant tapestries were discovered at the house, and were interpreted as evidence for the establishment of a tapestry-weaving venture at the manor house of William Sheldon (d 1570) at Barcheston, near Shipston-on-Stour, Warwickshire.
+In 1919 a number of significant tapestries were discovered at the house, and were interpreted as evidence for the establishment of a tapestry-weaving venture by William Sheldon (d.
+1570) at Barcheston in Warwickshire, although modern research questions this.
 One of these tapestries is currently on display in the Middle Chamber, and another is in the permanent collection of the Victoria and Albert Museum in London.